Icegrave0391/attack-scenarios/phishing-email/README.md

 **hostname** (Victim IP1)

-First edit the `/etc/hosts` file to edit the hostname of the victim.
+Firstly, edit the `/etc/hosts` file to edit the hostname of the victim.

 ```
 127.0.0.1 localhost